osuagwu/laradmin/packages/bethelchika/laradmin/docs/permission.md

 }
 ```

-for control panel you can use a gate which exploits the 'route_prefix' source type:
+for control panel you can use a gate which exploits the *route_prefix* source type:
 ```php
 class ControlpanelController extends Controller
 {